Restaurants in Tsim Sha Tsui

 The Legacy House ★ 4.5

-The Legacy House at Rosewood Hong Kong holds one Michelin star for Shunde inflected Cantonese cooking, with a hand carved wood ceiling and dishes built around live seafood from the tanks.
+The Legacy House at Rosewood Hong Kong holds one Michelin star for Shunde inflected Cantonese cooking, with a hand carved wood ceiling and dishes built.

 Signature: Smoked yellow chicken, Wok hei stir fried beef, Steamed reef fish with ginger